Manifold Filter-Combine Networks: Conclusions

 We have introduced a new framework for analyzing and implementing manifold neural networks that we call manifold filter-combine networks.
 This framework naturally allows us to think about many interesting classes of MNNs such as the manifold analogs of GCNs and several relaxed variations of the manifold scattering transform.
-Additionally, we have provided methods for implementing such networks when one does not have global knowledge of the manifold, but merely has access to $n$ sample points, that converge provably to their continuum limit as $n\rightarrow\infty$.
-In order to establish this result, we also prove a theorem establishing sufficient convergence conditions for the individual filters used in the network.
-Unlike related results in previous work, this result does not assume points are drawn from the uniform distribution and is not specific to any particular graph construction.
-Instead, it shows that if the eigenvectors and eigenvalues of the graph Laplacian converge (and additionally that discrete inner products converge to continuum inner products) then spectral filters constructed from the graph Laplacian will converge as well.
-This allows our results to be applied to a wide variety of graph constructions including those discussed in \cref{ex: cheng,ex: eps,ex: knn}.
+Additionally, we have provided methods for implementing such networks when one does not have global knowledge of the manifold, but merely has access to $n$ sample points, that provably converge to their continuum limit as $n\rightarrow\infty$.

-The flexibility of our setup is deliberate.
-The development of manifold neural networks is in its infancy, even compared to graph neural networks, and there are many questions about which networks will perform best in practice.
-Should networks use learnable filter banks similar to a CNN or predesigned averaging operations similar to a common aggregate-combine network?
-Are cross-channel convolutions a viable way to introduce learning in settings where there are no nontrivial relations between input channels?

-In this work, we do not claim to provide an answer to the question ``what are the best ways to design a manifold neural network?" which ultimately will need to be answered through thorough experimentation.
-The purpose of this paper is instead to facilitate this experimentation by providing a useful framework for thinking about MNNs.
-We also note several other important areas of future work. (i) In \cref{ex: cheng,ex: eps,ex: knn}, we consider settings where the data points $\{x_i\}$ lie exactly on the manifold.
-Relaxing these assumptions would greatly increase the applicability of our theory to noisy real-world data. (ii) Most of the data sets used in the MNN literature focus on two-dimensional surfaces.
-Developing challenging and relevant benchmarks for learning on higher-dimensional manifolds would help facilitate the experimental exploration of various MNN architectures.

-\section{Acknowledgments}
+\bmhead{Acknowledgments}

 The authors thank Jeff Calder, Anna Little, and Luana Ruiz for helpful discussion that greatly improved the quality of our exposition.
+DJ, MP and SK were funded in part by NSF-DMS-2327211.
+MP was funded in part by NSF-OIA-2242769.
+SK was funded in part by NSF Career Grant-2047856.
+DN was funded in part by NSF-DMS-2408912.
+JC was funded in part by NSF-DMS-2136090 and NSF-DGE-2034835.